Travelling Post Office: Post-privatisation of British Rail

 A further factor that negatively impacted TPO operations was the Hatfield rail crash during October 2000, which led to numerous restrictions being imposed upon TPOs, including new speed limitations and numerous cancellations across many routes.
 There were also rising concerns over wellbeing of workers within TPOs, as there was little consideration towards crashworthiness or the wellbeing of the occupants in the event of a major accident.
 Furthermore, RM had increasingly decided to make use of other means of transporting mail, including aircraft and road vehicles.

 Amid these various factors, during 2003, it was announced that Royal Mail had decided to suspend all transportation of mail by rail.
 The discontinuation of TPOs reportedly saved RM £10m per year, while the contract to operate them reportedly equated to 10 per cent of EWS’ overall business, representing a major loss to the company.
 The last TPO services went out on the night of 9 January 2004, marking the end of sorting of mail on trains in Britain.

 However, Royal Mail did restore the movement of some already-sorted letters by rail in time for the Christmas season that year, contracting with EWS's competitor GB Railfreight to resume bulk transfer services along the West Coast Main Line between its mail terminals at London (Willesden), Warrington and Glasgow (Sheildmuir) using the dedicated Class 325 electric multiple units that had been in operation since 1996.
 In 2009, the contract for these mail trains was transferred to EWS's successor DB Schenker Rail.
 For flexibility, Royal Mail had preserved rail access to its distribution centres on Tyneside (Low Fell) and at Tonbridge in Kent, and did occasionally send mail trains to Low Fell, for example when Newcastle Airport was closed by snow.
 In June 2013, a regular service resumed from Low Fell.
+Royal Mail ceased operation of its own dedicated mail trains in 2024; post is still moved on regular rail services, however.